 JetMenu Overview

 JetMenu is a WordPress mega menu plugin for Elementor and Gutenberg, 100% visually editable.
-It is basically another Elementor/Gutenberg container where you can add any widget or block you want, be it another menu (submenu), dynamic field, pictures, videos, animations – whatever you wish.
+It is essentially another Elementor/Gutenberg container where you can add any widget or block you want, including another menu (submenu), dynamic fields, pictures, videos, animations – whatever you wish.
 Each of those items can be stylized separately; the settings are the same as for the rest of the blocks or widgets in those builders.

 Of course, those widgets can be combined as you like.
 It doesn’t require Elementor Pro, and the process of building menus is extremely simple and entirely intuitive.
 They can have any shape and size, and the long list of plugin settings will help you to get exactly what you need.
 The plugin automatically renders a beautiful mobile menu, but there is an even bigger list of settings for this type of menu in case you are willing to change anything.